notaryproject/notation/specs/commandline/verify.md

        --plain-http              registry access via plain HTTP
        --plugin-config strings   {key}={value} pairs that are passed as it is to a plugin, if the verification is associated with a verification plugin, refer plugin documentation to set appropriate values
-  -u,  --username string         username for registry operations (default to $NOTATION_USERNAME if not specified) -um, --user-metadata strings   {key}={value} pairs that must be present in the signature for successful verification if provided
+  -u,  --username string         username for registry operations (default to $NOTATION_USERNAME if not specified) -um, --user-metadata strings   user defined {key}={value} pairs that must be present in the signature for successful verification if provided
 ```

 ## Usage